 AT THE 35TH ANNUAL CHEFS’ TRIBUTE TO CITYMEALS

-More than 30 of the city’s most notable chefs celebrated the "Neighborhoods of New York" at the return of Citymeals’ annual tasting event in support of New York’s homebound elderly
+More than 30 of the city’s most notable chefs celebrated the "Neighborhoods of New York" at Citymeals’ annual tasting event in support of New York’s homebound elderly

 (June 14, 2022 – New York, NY) – Last night, hundreds of guests joined Citymeals on Wheels and dozens of New York’s most notable chefs for the 35th Annual Chefs’ Tribute to Citymeals at Cipriani South Street.
 The annual event, which returned after a three-year hiatus, raised nearly $600,000 to prepare and deliver almost 75,000 meals for homebound elderly New Yorkers.